Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

-Allowing end-users to build custom ad-hoc environments in the cloud is a hard problem and Quansight has solved it through the creation of two new open-source packages, Conda-Store and Conda-Docker.
+Allowing end-users to build custom ad-hoc environments in the cloud is a hard problem and Quansight has solved it through the creation of two new open-source packages, conda-store and conda-docker.
 We will describe these packages in more detail in a future blog post.
 QHub’s integration with these packages allows for both pre-built controlled environments as well as ad-hoc user created environments that are fully integrated with both JupyterLab as well as the